David Ambrose: Hollywood career

 After “Alternative 3” Ambrose was approached by a leading Hollywood agent and paid his first visit there in August 1977.
-Within days he was sitting with Gene Roddenberry, the creator of “Star Trek”, working on future story concepts and doing uncredited (minor) re-writes on the first feature film.
+Within days, he was sitting with Gene Roddenberry, the creator of “Star Trek”, working on future story concepts and doing uncredited (minor) re-writes on the first feature film.

 Coincidentally, William Shatner (Captain Kirk), would play the lead in his next project, a feature-length TV movie called “Disaster on the Coastliner”.
 The supporting cast included Yvette Mimieux, Raymond Burr, Lloyd Bridges and E. G. Marshall.

 He went on to work with a number of Hollywood Golden Age stars in their later careers, including Richard Widmark, David Niven, Joseph Cotten, James Mason, and in particular Kirk Douglas, for whom he scripted The Final Countdown (1980).
-He went on to work with newer stars including Pierce Brosnan (“Taffin”, 1988), and Sharon Stone (“Year of the Gun”, 1991, directed by John Frankenheimer).
+He went on to work with modern stars including Pierce Brosnan (“Taffin”, 1988), and Sharon Stone (“Year of the Gun”, 1991, directed by John Frankenheimer).

 Europe and worldwide

-In 1980 his script for “The Survivor”, shot in Australia with Robert Powell.
-Jenny Agutter and Joseph Cotten, directed by David Hemmings, won the best script award at the Sitges International Film Festival.
+In 1980, his script for “The Survivor”, shot in Australia with Robert Powell.
+Jenny Agutter and Joseph Cotten, and directed by David Hemmings, won the best script award at the Sitges International Film Festival.

-Also in Australia, in 1982, his script “A Dangerous Summer” (co-written with Kit Denton, Quentin Masters and Jim McElroy) was shot starring James Mason and Tom Skerritt.
+Also in 1982, in Australia, his script “A Dangerous Summer” (co-written with Kit Denton, Quentin Masters and Jim McElroy) was shot starring James Mason and Tom Skerritt.

 In 1987, Ambrose directed his own script for “Comeback”, produced in the UK by Yorkshire Television, starring Anton Rodgers and Stephen Dillane.
 The film was nominated for the Prix Italia.

 In 1989, Amborse was invited to France to script a six-hour, two-part film telling the story of “The French Revolution”.
 Directed by Robert Enrico and Richard Heffron, with an international cast including Peter Ustinov, Klaus-Maria Brandauer, Sam Neill, Claudia Cardinale, Christopher Lee and Jane Seymour, it was one of the biggest projects ever mounted in Europe.